ZaneMa528/Invocieflow-ui/user-story.md

       - User can see a list of created/validated/sent invoices
       - User can filter invoices by status
       - User can view basic invoice details
-      - User can download invoices in UBL XML format
+      - User can download invoices in UBL XML and PDF formats

+12. **View Invoice Details** (CORE)

+    - As a user, I want to view detailed information about a specific invoice so that I can review its contents and status.
+    - Acceptance Criteria:
+      - User can see all invoice details including line items
+      - User can see validation status and sending status
+      - User can download the invoice in UBL XML and PDF formats
+      - User can resend the invoice if needed

-12. **View API Documentation** (CORE)
+13. **View API Documentation** (CORE)
     - As a user, I want to view documentation about the e-invoicing APIs so that I can understand how they work.
     - Acceptance Criteria:
-      - User can access documentation for each API endpoint
+      - User can access comprehensive documentation for the business process flow
-      - Documentation includes request/response formats
+      - Documentation includes API integration steps
-      - Documentation includes authentication methods
+      - Documentation includes UBL conversion details
-      - Documentation includes example code snippets
+      - Documentation includes validation and sending processes

 ## Future Enhancements (Post-MVP)